nsaenzz/royalCaribbeanAssessment-python/readme.md

     * python -m pip install urllib3
     * python -m pip install tqdm

-2. Create a new schema for your database
+2. Create a new MySql schema for your database

 3. Create tables:
     * In your database schema, open a new query